tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cost-management/retail-prices/azure-retail-prices.md

 Azure customers have been looking for a programmatic way to retrieve retail prices for all Azure services.
 Now you can use the Retail Rates Prices API to get retail prices for all Azure services.
 Previously, the only way that you could retrieve prices for Azure services was to either use the Azure Pricing Calculator or use the Azure portal.
 This API gives you an unauthenticated experience to get retail rates for all Azure services.
 Use the API to explore prices for Azure services against different regions and different SKUs.
 The programmatic API can also help you create your own tools for internal analysis and price comparison across SKUs and regions.

 > [!IMPORTANT]
 > The currency that Microsoft uses to price all Azure services is USD.
 Prices shown in USD currency are Microsoft retail prices.
-Other non-USD prices returned by the the API are for your reference to help you estimate budget expenses.
+Other non-USD prices returned by the API are for your reference to help you estimate budget expenses.

 ## Preview version